Area4949/ha-cogo_plus/README.md

   - add support for storing 'persons' in custom attributes - similar to  HASS Zones.
 Can do this via calling a macro function that sets the attrib info,,,
   - maybe add support for the 'gps_accuracy' attribute for phones, etc.

-   -- this may be where we utilize the "Zone - Buffer" type and/or dynamically modify the "Zone - Path" offsets. ie a fuzzy boundary test???
+   -- this may be where we utilize the "Zone - Buffer" type and/or dynamically modify the "Zone - Polyline" offsets. ie a fuzzy boundary test???

   - Zone types to be added: